Healthy Ways to Spend a Tax Refund

 Shake up your workouts.

 Sign up for classes in dance, yoga, martial arts or swimming.
-Make a commitment to keep going for six weeks and see how you feel when you're done.
+Commit to keep going for six weeks and see how you feel when you're done.

 Upgrade your accessories.